s3-jpeters/Final-Repository-/README.md

 For a comprehensive study, aim to work with a dataset containing between 20 and 85 total homologs, with each species contributing 2 to 15 copies.
 If the homolog counts fall outside these ranges, you may need to adjust the e-value threshold to capture an appropriate number of matches.
 Please consult your TA before making any adjustments to ensure consistency in your analysis.

+## Lab04

+The following table provides a summary of key metrics from the multiple sequence alignment and analysis of the STT3B gene family, highlighting sequence conservation and alignment characteristics.

+#### Results Summary for STT3B Alignment

+Unaligned sequence file name and location:	STT3B.homologs.fas at ~/lab04-$MYGIT/STT3B Aligned sequence file name and location:	STT3B.homologs.al.fas at ~/lab04-$MYGIT/STT3B Length of the alignment:	927 columns
+Number of columns with gaps:	695 columns
+Number of invariant columns:	539 columns
+Average percent identity (T-Coffee):	76.69%
+Average percent identity (AlignBuddy):	71.24%

+### Summary
+The analysis shows high sequence conservation within the STT3B gene family, with substantial alignment length and percent identity, indicating strong evolutionary relationships among the homologs.